rafal-r/airr-react/README.md

 ### Building project for Cordova

-Remember about proper configuration for specific platforms:
+When building your production code using `npm run build` with `react-scripts` remember about proper configuration for specific platforms:
 * Android - add `"homepage": "file:///android_asset/www"` entry to your package.json

 ## License